a-desaulniers/resau-git/aboutme.md

 <center><h3>Hi There!</h3></center>
 <center><h5> My name is Alexandre DesAulniers, and I'd like to welcome you to my portfolio. </h4></center>

-I am a student at Dalhousie University, enrolled in a bachelors of Electronics Engineering.
-I run [reseau.cabot.place](https://reseau.cabot.place), am an active member of Dalhousie Student government, maintain one of many side projects, work with various humanitarian aid groups, and am a very active member of a great number of communities.
+I am a student at Dalhousie University, enrolled in a bachelors of Electrical & Electronics Engineering.
+I run [reseau.cabot.place](https://reseau.cabot.place), am an active member of Dalhousie Student government, maintain one of many side projects, work with various humanitarian aid groups, and am a very active member of my communities.
 You can find a more complete profile on my [LinkedIn](https://www.linkedin.com/in/alex-desau/details/experience/).

-Likewise, I hold interests in many things Electrical Engineers typically do, but also love being outdoors, managing personal investments, playing Ultimate Frisbee, and being an active member of my community.
+Likewise, I hold interests in many things Electrical Engineers typically do, but also love the great outdoors, cycling, managing investments, photography, personal fitness, lifesaving and being an active member of my community.

 I am proud of my work on [reseau](https://reseau.cabot.place), and I am continuing to work on notes, papers, and other guides.